andresmontoyab/Devops/Docker/README.md

 - Host: It gains performance by skipping virtual networks but sacrifices security of container model
 - Overlay: are best when you need containers running on different Docker hosts to communicate.
 - None: Removes eth0 and only leaves you with localhost interface in container

+## Docker Security

+### Kernel Namespace

+Namespaces provide the first and most straightforward form of isolation: processes running within a container cannot see, and even less affect, processes running in another container, or in the host system.

+### Control Groups

+Control groups are another key component of linux containers.
+They implement resources accounting and limit.
+They provide many useful metrics. but they also help ensure that each container gets its fair share of memory, CPU, disk I/O and more.

+### Docker Bench

+The docker bench for security is a script that cheks for dozens of common best-practices aroynd deploying Docker containers in production.

 ## Docker Swarm